kevinlekiller/mpv_scripts/autospeed/README.md

 If you have xrandr enabled in the config file:

 The supported modes for your monitor and resolution will be
-parsed using your display name (changed using the --script-opts mentioned above), your monitor will be over or under clocked to the most appropriate refresh rate based on
+parsed using your display name (set using the --script-opts mentioned above), your monitor will be over or under clocked to the most appropriate refresh rate based on
-the video speed thresholds (changed using the --script-opts mentioned above).
+the video speed thresholds (set using the --script-opts mentioned above).

-Accurate monitor refresh rates will be calculated from the modelines of the found xrandr modes, we will use this instead of the refresh rate given by mpv.

 The speed is then calculated based on the video fps / display refresh rate.

 If the speed is within range of the settings specified in the config file, the mpv speed property is set.

-The OSD string is set/printed (configured using the --script-opts mentioned above).

-If specified with the --script-opts option, when mpv exits xrandr is called to set that exit mode.
+When mpv exits, the mode will be set to a user specified mode (set using the --script-opts mentioned above)

 --------------